easafe/easafe.github.io/_posts/2016-08-14-notes-on-js.md

 {% highlight javascript %}
 var f = new Function('a', 'b', 'return a + b');
 //we can add stuff here too
-f.greeting = 'zero is the identity of addition'
+f.greeting = 'zero is the identity of addition';

 f(1,1);
 {% endhighlight %}